Albert0i/RU301/topology1.md

 ### Epilogue
-If you intend to use Redis as a cache or session store.
-A standalone instance will pprobably suffice and your journey should end here...
-Lastly, You can set:
+If you do not make heavy usage on Redis, you journey should probably end here.
+In addition, if Redis works for you only a cache or session store, you can set:
 ```
 save ""
 appendonly no